d3b4g/leonids/_posts/Powershell_logging.md

 #### Transcription Logging

++ Enable Transcription Logging:

+By enabling transcription logging it logs everything user types in powershell console.
+Transcriptions are written to the current user’s Documents directory unless an output directory is not defined in the policy setting.

 Go to Computer Configuration › Administrative Templates › Windows Components › Windows PowerShell and open the Turn on PowerShell Transcription setting.

 ![source-01](/img/powershell1.PNG){: .align-left}

+The transcriptions are written as text files and can grow in size quickly.